Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers: Block ciphers and reversible computation

 where ${\bar x}_i$ is the negation of $x_i$.
 We also introduce $P_i(x)$ to denote the $i$-th bit of $P(x)$, which can be read via

 Since the operator $\hat P$ evolves the input state $\ket{x}$ into the output state $\ket{P(x)}$, it is natural to interpret

 as the Heisenberg evolution of the operator $\sz_i$ in the course of the computation.
-Here $\tau$ defines the accumulated ``time'' of the computation, which counts the number of gates of the circuit implementing the permutation $P$.
-More generally, we define $ {\hat O}(\tau)\equiv \PT\;{\hat O}\;\P $ as well as $ {\hat O}(0)\equiv {\hat O} $ which represent operators at the output and input ends of the cipher, respectively.
+Here $\tau$ defines the accumulated ``time'' of the computation, which counts the number of gates (or layers of gates as appropriate) of the circuit implementing the permutation $P$.
+More generally, we define $ {\widehat O}(\tau)\equiv \PT\;{\widehat O}\;\P $ as well as $ {\widehat O}(0)\equiv {\widehat O} $ which represent operators at the output and input ends of the cipher, respectively.